dogoncouch/gentoo-laptop/README.md

 ```

 #### USE variable
 Our initial make.conf leaves out some USE flags to avoid circular dependencies during the initial system install.
-After updating your @world set, switch to the final make.conf:
+After updating your @world set, switch to the final make.conf and re-do the update:
 ```
 mv /etc/portage/make.conf.final /etc/portage/make.conf
+emerge --ask --deep --newuse @world
 ```

 #### Kernel